NoelJustine/7OOP-PORTFOLIO/FINALS/Lab5/index.md

 ### INSTRUCTION

-1. Make sure you have installed the following pre-requisites before proceeding:
+- Make sure you have installed the following pre-requisites before proceeding:
-  - a.
-Mysql-connector
+  - Mysql-connector
-  - b.
-Mysql-connector-python
+  - Mysql-connector-python
-  - c.
-Xampp is running along with Apache and Mysql in the background
+  - Xampp is running along with Apache and Mysql in the background
-2. Create the following database in Mysql;
+- Create the following database in Mysql;
-  - a.
-Database name: moviesDB with the ff: fields:
+  - Database name: moviesDB with the ff: fields:
     - movie_id int(10) Primary Key
     - title varchar(50) NOT NULL
     - main_actor varchar(50) NOT NULL